-AE-458 Senior Project in Space Science (1-4-3)
+AE-458 Senior Project in Space Science (3-0-3)

-Continuation of EN-408 into project implementation phase.
-Students work on their senior projects and submit progress reports and design reviews.
+Continuation of EN-408 into project implementation phase of project.
+Students work on senior project and submit progress reports and design reviews.
 Presentation of final project with written and oral report required.
-Prerequisite: EN-408 and senior standing.
-EN-408 should be taken immediately before this course when possible.
+Prerequisite: EN-408.